latest nhpb_banner 1__compressed

 CARE Complex helps the low income, unemployed, immigrants avoid homelessness. with a goal of keeping people in the apartments.
 Location is 200 Foremaster Lane, Las Vegas, NV 89101.
 The homeless, families facing imminent eviction, and single moms and others may get rent payment help.
 It can offer financial assistance to households experiencing a temporary or short-term crisis that threatens eviction.
 Call 702-323-4459.

-Mojave Mental Health – Individuals with mental health issues may get help, including for rent or moving.
+Mojave Mental Health may help people with mental health issues, including assistance rent or moving.
 The location is 4000 East Charleston Suite B-230, Las Vegas, NV 89104.
 Call (702) 968-5000

 • Las Vegas area: (702) 486-1404, or dial toll free dial (800) 992-0900